Registered nurses are over 4.3 million strong and ensuring their voices are part of any election starts on the campaign trail.

 Volunteering for a Candidate or at your Local Polling Center

-The easiest way to volunteer on a campaign is to visit a campaign’s website via our Candidates page and find the section on volunteering.
+The easiest way to volunteer on a campaign is to visit a campaign website and find the section on volunteering.
 Volunteering with a campaign could include canvassing door-to-door, phone banking, putting up campaign signs or simply helping a campaign office run more efficiently.

 Volunteering at your local polling place is another great way for you to feel the energy of election day.
 Contact your local government to find out how to can help out at a local polling place in your area.
 Local governments have regulations on what you’re allowed to do as a polling place volunteer or poll monitor, so clarifying those rules with your polling place is important.